zvtoth/zvtoth.github.io/public/archive/Religion.md

 color: '#b6874f'
 ---

-In the 2015/16 academic year, Amy Seymour and me are organizing a Philosophy of Religion Workshop series at Fordham.
+In the 2015/16 academic year, Amy Seymour and I were organizing a Philosophy of Religion Workshop series at Fordham.

 ### General Information